Mazid2003/calendar-using-python/README.md

 git clone https://github.com/Mazid2003/Mind-reader-using-javascript.git

-2️⃣ Open the index.html file in a browser.
+2️⃣  Think of a number and enjoy the mind-reading magic! 🎩✨

-3️⃣ Think of a number and enjoy the mind-reading magic! 🎩✨ Run the script in the terminal/command prompt:
+Run the script in the terminal/command prompt:

 python calendar_generator.py